liuquan18/Teleconnection/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mypackage's documentation!
+Welcome to thirdPanel's documentation!
 =====================================

 .. toctree::
    :maxdepth: 2

-   functions
+   spatial_pattern
+   temporal_index
+   pattern_statistic
+   index_statistic
+   eof_plots

 Indices and tables